 Like many Americans, Suzette Munson had heard of the tragedy, but when she was invited to visit Rwanda in the summer of 2010 by Africa New Life Ministries, she found nothing could have prepared her for the absolute devastation she experienced.
-The heart wrenching stories of books like "Left to Tell," and films like "Hotel Rwanda," seemed light in comparison.

 She saw boys sniffing glue to dull hunger pains, and met women forced into prostitution by necessity to feed their children.
 She cried with young men traumatized by the torture of being forced to watch their parents killed or mutilated.
 Each story shed light on the reality of a people still suffering.
 It would arrest anyone's heart.

 When she returned home five weeks later, Suzette was still consumed by the stories and people of Rwanda.
 There were so many children longing for someone to love them.
 Something had to be done, and she knew she had the ability to help.
 There was no choice.

 Suzette always had a knack for fashion.
 As a young girl, she would dress her friends up and advise them on how to coordinate outfits.
 While praying about how she could help the people of Rwanda, her old talents came to mind, like a light bulb in her mind.
 She decided to start an online retail business where 100% of the profits would support the work of Africa New Life Ministries, where she now sponsored two young men whose lives had been torn apart by genocide.
 Her heart was broken for these boys, yet she was filled with joy at the opportunity to use her God-given gifts to help many more.